Past Workshop Topics:

-Join us for a panel presentation on helping people with disabilities and their families find the right residential service provider.
-Residential Service Providers offer the supports needed in homes they usually own or license, like group homes and sponsored residential homes.
+This panel presentation focused on helping people with disabilities and their families find the right residential service provider.
 How to find a quality provider is a common question, and it is increasingly difficult as new providers start up businesses.
-Our panelists will discuss ways to determine if a provider is likely to be a good service provider for your needs, and how to address those concerns as you meet with providers, and how to evaluate providers who are new to the service system.
+Our panelists discuss ways to determine if a provider is likely to be a good service provider for your needs, and how to address those concerns as you meet with providers, and how to evaluate providers who are new to the service system.

 Consumer Directed Attendant Panel

 This panel discusses strategies for finding, hiring, training, and maintaining the best consumer directed attendants for Medicaid Waiver and private pay.
 Featured are families who use services, a program provider who works with CD attendants and runs a business helping people find the right staff, and a DD Waiver Case Manager.